Skip to main content

 Sub-processor blind spots

-Most enterprise AI vendors run on third-party model providers (OpenAI, Anthropic, Google).
-The sub-processor chain is in the DPA but rarely reviewed.
-A regulated firm assumes Vendor X; the real model provider is two contracts deep with different data terms.
+Many enterprise AI vendors run on third-party model providers.
+The sub-processor chain may be in the DPA but rarely reviewed.
+A firm may assume Vendor X is the only exposure while the underlying model provider sits one or two contracts deeper with different data terms.

 Surface